 Sunshine State Could take the Lead.

-Here in South Florida the solar powered homes could become a reality sooner than one may think.
-With sunshine most of the days through out the year and plenty of high-rise buildings on which to install the panels it is more feasible to do than in any other state.
-I strongly hope that the technology advancement keeps moving ahead in bringing the costs of manufacturing the batteries and solar panels to make it more affordable to everyone.
+Here in South Florida, the solar-powered homes could become a reality sooner than one may think.
+With sunshine most of the days throughout the year and plenty of high-rise buildings on which to install the panels it is more feasible to do than any other state.
+I strongly hope that the technology advancement keeps moving ahead in bringing the costs of manufacturing the batteries and solar panels to make it more affordable for everyone.

-I work and live in Sunny Isles Beach its a city in South Florida just south of Fort Lauderdale.
-With so many high-rise buildings in the area the potential for solar power is endless.
+I work and live in Sunny Isles Beach it is a city in South Florida just south of Fort Lauderdale.
+With so many high-rise buildings in the area, the potential for solar power is endless.
 I truly do hope that we move faster in embracing the renewable energy to make every building in my city less dependent on the grid.
 It can be done!
-If you are interested in South Florida real estate market as primary or vacation residence give us a call 786-505-4786 or see some of the listings in the cities that we cover.
+If you are interested in South Florida real estate market as primary or vacation residence, give us a call 786-505-4786 or see some of the listings in the cities that we cover.
 See Listings in Other Cities